jsqueen-github/rsschool-cv/README.md

 ✨Here you can find my website: https://jsqueen-github.github.io/rsschool-cv

-✨Here you can find the markdown: https://jsqueen-github.github.io/rsschool-cv/cv
+✨And Here you can find the markdown: https://jsqueen-github.github.io/rsschool-cv/cv